 By the time we reach this step, we should have sufficient background knowledge to design a framework.
 A framework increases understanding of the project’s goals and objectives and defines the relationships between factors key to implementation.
 A framework also articulates the external and internal elements that could affect the project’s success.

 It is important to keep in mind that there is no one size fits all when it comes to frameworks.
 Different kinds of projects use different kinds of frameworks, the best way to determine your ideal type is by understanding the scope of your project and then choosing the one that best fits the purpose.
 These three types of M&E frameworks are widely used in the development and humanitarian sectors:

 - Theory of Change – A theory of change shows a bigger picture (which could sometimes get compex) of all the underlying processes and possible pathways leading to long term behavioral changes in the institutional, individual or community levels, while visualising all the possible evidence and assumptions that are linked to those changes.

-- Logical Framework (LogFrame)/Logic Model – Unlike the theory of change, a LogFrame is to the point and focuses only on one specific pathway that a project deals with and creates a neat and orderly structure for it.
+- Logical Framework (LogFrame)/Logic Model – Unlike the theory of change, a LogFrame or a Logic Model is to the point and focuses only on one specific pathway that a project deals with and creates a neat and orderly structure for it.
 This makes it easier for the project managers and stakeholders to monitor project implementation.

 - Results Framework – A results framework emphasises on results to provide clarity around the key project objectives.
 In other words, it outlines how each of the intermediate results/ outputs and outcomes relates to and facilitates the achievement of each objective, and how objectives relate to each other and the ultimate goal.
 Want some tips on how to design a Results Framework?
 Click here.